dylan-lang/dylan-programming-book/source/perform.rst

    conceptual model of how a program in Dylan runs, and what the relative cost of different program elements are.
--  We examined the method constructs for flexibility and performance available in Dylan; see `See Methods: flexibility versus performance. <perform.htm#53100>`_.
+-  We examined the method constructs for flexibility and performance available in Dylan; see `Methods: flexibility versus performance. <perform.htm#53100>`_.

 Methods: flexibility versus performance.